 Generous sponsors include: Chicken Express, Taco Casa and Times/Record News

-Olivia is the 8 year old daughter of Anthony & Melissa Palacios.
-She attends the Central Branch where Ms. Barbara Green is the Club Director.
+Martin Hale is the 7 year old son of Martin and Ambur Hale.
+He attends the Central Branch where Barbara Green is Club Director.

-Director Tori Smith said, “Amaia is always very mature and can handle any task.
-She has always been a helper!”
+Branch Director Tori Smith said, “Ally is very responsible and has a big heart!”